OsamaHafeez03/AI-Job-Market-SQL-Analysis-Project/README.md

-# AI-Job-Market-SQL-Analysis-Project
+# AI-Job-Market-Analysis-Project
 This repository contains a comprehensive SQL-based analysis of the AI job market, based on a provided dataset of job postings.
-The SQL script is designed to extract key insights related to salary benchmarks, remote work trends, required skills, and company-specific patterns.
+Extract key insights related to salary benchmarks, remote work trends, required skills, and company-specific patterns.

 ## Project Overview
-The goal of this analysis is to leverage SQL to query a dataset of AI job postings and answer critical questions for job seekers, employers, and market analysts.
+The goal of this analysis  dataset of AI job postings and answer critical questions for job seekers, employers, and market analysts.
 The queries are structured to move from high-level salary overviews to more granular insights into skill requirements and market trends.

 ## Data Source
 File: ai_job_dataset.csv
-Assumed Table Name: ai_job (as referenced in SQL Script.sql)

-## SQL Analysis Breakdown
+## Analysis Breakdown
 The analysis script is divided into logical sections, each targeting a specific aspect of the job market.

 ### 1. Salary Benchmarking